DCurrent/chronoscript-dc-random/README.md

 Load this library into your module projects to enable controllable random number generation.

+## Dependencies

+None

 ## Installation

+1. Install any listed dependencies.
+See an individual dependency's readme for specific instructions.
-1. Download and unzip dc_d20 folder into your data/scripts folder.
+1. Download and unzip the [latest release](../../releases).
+1. Place the *dc_d20* folder into your *data/scripts* folder.
-1. #include data/scripts/dc_d20/main.c into any other script you would like to add random number functionality to.
+1. Add ```#include data/scripts/dc_d20/main.c``` into any other script you would like to add this library’s functionality to.
-1. Open config.h to modify default values used in the library.
+1. Open *config.h* to modify default values used in the library.

 ## Use Cases